Setting Expectations

 What kind of flying are you interested in?

-Do you want to fly more predictable routes that take little prep on your part (Part 121) or do you want more challenging flying that you might be in charge of all aspects of the flight preparation and decision making (Part 91 / Part 135)?
+Do you want to fly more predictable routes that take little prep on your part (Part 121) or do you want more hands on flying where you might be in charge of all aspects of the flight preparation and decision making (Part 91 / Part 135) while often visiting new locations all over the US/world?

 ————————————